Engage early, deliver better: International team shares acquisition advantage

 |0

-This work, Engage early, deliver better: International team shares acquisition advantage [Image 12 of 12], by Debra Watts, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Engage early, deliver better: International team shares acquisition advantage, by Elizabeth Szoke, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.